Premenstrual Syndrome (PMS)

 - Water pills (diuretics) before symptoms start to reduce fluid buildup

-- Nonsteroidal anti-inflammatory medicines, or NSAIDs, such as aspirin and ibuprofen, to reduce pain
+- Nonsteroidal anti-inflammatory medicines, or NSAIDs, such as aspirin and ibuprofen,

 - Birth control pills

 - Medicines used to temporarily stop ovaries from making estrogen and progesterone

 - Changing the diet to increase protein and decrease sugar and caffeine intake

 - Vitamin supplements such as vitamin B-6, calcium, and magnesium

 - Regular exercise

 Can PMS be prevented?

 For some women, making lifestyle changes helps to reduce the occurrence of PMS symptoms.